South Korea Signs On To Build Full-Scale Hyperloop System

 The problem is Amtrak.
 You can see in Europe and, for example, Japan, what is possible with trains.

-Re: Makes more sense there (Score:2)
+Re: Makes more sense there (Score:3)

 Indeed.
 The US has a huge rail network with nearly full and efficient utilization: for freight.